 In major depression, interest (pleasure) or mood are reduced for most of 2 weeks.
 While in grief condition, painful feelings come in the form of waves, mostly intermixed with positive memories of the lost one.

 In depression, self-loathing and worthlessness feelings are common.
 On the other hand in grief, self-esteem is commonly maintained.

 In some people, the death of a loved one can cause major depression.
 The major disaster, job loss or physical assault victim are also some depression affected people.

-When depression and grief co-exist, the grief is more dangerous and can last longer than grief without depression.
+When depression and grief co-exist, grief is more dangerous and can last longer than grief without depression.
 Besides a few similarities, depression, and grief are two different terms.
 Differentiating between these two conditions can aid people to get support, help or proper treatment.

 - Personal Factors

 Depression can be genetic and may run in families.
 Such people have increased genetic risk of getting depression.
 But it doesn’t mean that if you have parents or close relatives affected with depression can automatically lead you to depression.
 Personal factors and life circumstance have a large impact on this illness.